Carlover101/equation-solver/index.md

-## Welcome to the eqsolvcarlover101 Packge Wiki
+## Welcome to the eqsolvcarlover101 Package Wiki

 ### About